 I finally caved and bought Ryzen 3000.
 Why?

-Well, frankly, if we wanna cut right through the bullshit: I like spending money.
+Well, frankly, if we wanna cut right through the crap: I like spending money.
 My i7-8700K was perfectly fine and didn't bottleneck me in anything I actually did.

 I could sit here and make up arguments for why I needed the CPU upgrade: